Garden City, Alabama

 Garden City is a town in Cullman and Blount counties in the U.S. state of Alabama.
 At the 2020 census, the population was 528.
 Garden City was founded by Johann Cullmann, namesake of Cullman County in 1873 after founding Cullman, Alabama.
 It was located in Blount County and was incorporated in 1878 (although other sources claim 1911).
 Cullman County was created in 1877.
 Garden City was annexed by Cullman County with a shift in county borders until 1901.
 After a lapse in its incorporation, it was re-incorporated in 1950.

 Geography

-Garden City is located near the southeastern border of Cullman County at 34°0'33.160" North, 86°44'53.372" West (34.009211, -86.748159).
+Garden City is located near the southeastern border of Cullman County.
 The Mulberry Fork of the Black Warrior River forms the county line and the southeastern border of the town.
 U.S. Route 31 (1st Avenue) passes through the center of the town, leading north 13 mi to Cullman, the county seat, and south 39 mi to Birmingham.

 According to the U.S. Census Bureau, the town has a total area of 7.9 km2, of which 7.8 sqkm is land and 0.1 sqkm, or 0.84%, is water.